ljw1004/csharpspec/csharp/classes.md

 *  A `set` accessor of a property corresponds to a method with a single parameter named `value`, whereas a `set` accessor of an indexer corresponds to a method with the same formal parameter list as the indexer, plus an additional parameter named `value`.
 *  It is a compile-time error for an indexer accessor to declare a local variable with the same name as an indexer parameter.
 *  In an overriding property declaration, the inherited property is accessed using the syntax `base.P`, where `P` is the property name.
 In an overriding indexer declaration, the inherited indexer is accessed using the syntax `base[E]`, where `E` is a comma separated list of expressions.
+*  There is no concept of an "automatically implemented indexer".
+It is an error to have a non-abstract, non-external indexer with semicolon accessors.

 Aside from these differences, all rules defined in [Accessors](classes.md#accessors) and [Automatically implemented properties](classes.md#automatically-implemented-properties) apply to indexer accessors as well as to property accessors.